 Student lettings: right to terminate tenancy

-During the period covered by the legislation, a tenant of a ‘student letting’ has the legal right to give notice to their landlord which will end their tenancy.
-This is a statutory right which means applies even if their written contract says notice cannot be given.
-The law is intended to be temporary and to prevent hardship amongst tenants in student accommodation by allowing them to end their contract early if they need to.
+Between 27 May 2020 and 1 July 2022, a tenant of a ‘student letting’ had the legal right to give notice to their landlord to end their tenancy.
+This was a statutory right which applied even if their written contract says notice cannot be given.

 Definition of student letting